vilasrhegde/learnBro/README.md

 ## Before getting started:

-1. Before running anything, activate virtual environment using  `myEnv/Scripts/activate `
+1. Before running anything, activate virtual environment using  `myEnv/Scripts/activate `, this was made using `virtualenv base` (base is the name given to my virtual environment).
+So to use this you need to install `pip install virtualenv`
 2. Created django project by `django-admin startproject learnbro`
 3. Add superuser `python .\manage.py createsuperuser`
 4. After creating models, and views: `python .\manage.py makemigrations` then `python .\manage.py migrate`